mettinoktay/Final_Thesis/README.md

 # Final_Thesis

+Is anyone reading this?
+Okay.

-Bachelor Thesis of mine at Yıldız Technical University in İstanbul.
+Here is the bachelor thesis work of mine at Yıldız Technical University in İstanbul.
+I'm building a small scale wind turbine.
+And I'm gonna produce a darn good turbine.

-Matlab file containing blade design calculations using formulas of the book Wind Energy Explained (ISBN: 978-0-470-01500-1) can be found under Tasarım/Türbin Tasarımı directory.

-EAGLE files of the PCB design can be found under Tasarım/PCB Tasarımı directory.

-Rapor directory contains final report of design.